-The Organization's "Time Restricted" net assets at December 31, 2021 are restricted to support specific fundraising events or to fund charitable disbursements of the Organization in future years, as required by the donors.
-These restrictions will be released upon the passage of time based on the donors' instructions.
-During 2021 and 2020, \$238,880 and \$96,972, respectively, of such restricted net assets were released from restrictions when the Organization made contributions to non-profit entities in accordance with the Organization's mission.
+The Organization's "Time Restricted" net assets at December 31, 2022 are restricted to support specific fundraising events or to fund charitable disbursements of the Organization in future years, as required by the donors.
+These restrictions are released upon the passage of time based on the donors' instructions.
+During 2022 and 2021, \$250,875 and \$238,880, respectively, of such restricted net assets were released from restrictions when the Organization made contributions to non-profit entities in accordance with the Organization's mission.

 The Organization previously had an "endowment" of \$50,000 which was donated by an individual.
 The amount was permanently restricted, and could not have been used for any program, fundraising, or management use.
 Any earnings from this fund were unrestricted and could be used for the Organization's mission and operations.
-During the year ended December 31, 2021, the individual released the restrictions associated with this endowment to be used to support the charitable purposes of the Organization; therefore, these funds have been reclassified as unrestricted net assets in the accompanying statement of operations.
+During the year ended December 31, 2021, the individual released the restrictions associated with this endowment to be used to support the charitable purposes of the Organization; therefore, these funds were reclassified during 2021 as unrestricted net assets in the accompanying statement of operations.